For years, milk has been touted as one of the healthiest foods you can eat.

 This, in turn, triggers an immune response in the cows, which includes the increased production of somatic cells to fight off the infection.
-This does affect the milk, which is why cows with infections produce milk with higher levels of somatic cells than would be normally present.
+This does affect the milk, which is why cows with infections produce milk with higher levels of somatic cells than healthy ones.

 Furthermore, when somatic cell count is up due to infection, white blood cell count is going to be up, too, which is one of the main constituents of pus.

-Thus, the criticism that milk contains somatic cells and pus, which, we’d assume, isn’t good for our health.
+Thus, the claim that milk contains somatic cells and pus, which, we’d assume, isn’t good for our health.

 Well, first of all, milk never contains pus, but white blood cells.
 “Pus” was chosen for the purposes of propaganda, though, because it conjures nauseating images, whereas “white blood cells” sounds benign.

-Now, as far as blood goes, it’s more or less the same story.
+Now, as far as blood in milk goes, it’s more or less the same story.

 Small amounts of blood can get into the milk if the cow’s udder is bruised or infected or if it’s harvested after birthing a calf.
 This is handled in the same way as milk contaminated with somatic cells, though: